MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Compiler Constants

-Note the compiler constants in the Dictionary.cls and ScriptingDictionary.cls These compiler constants may require updating to True or False for user requirements and platform.
+Note the compiler constants in the Dictionary.cls and ScriptingDictionary.cls These compiler constants may require updating to True or False according to requirements and platform.

 **For Mac:**